How to Soundproof a Home Office

 - If the noise is coming from below, loose-lay acoustic board under the carpet.
 This requires pulling up the existing carpet and tack strip, installing new tack strip and restretching the carpet.
 If you’ve got other annoying noises around the house, here’s how to eliminate annoying noises.

-Required Tools for this How to Soundproof a Home Office Project
+How to Soundproof a Home Office: Required Tools

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.